 To clean the glass surface of the LCD touchscreens, power down the system and then gently wipe it with a soft, slightly damp cloth (using ONLY minimal amounts water or lens cleaner).
 Ensure the LCD is fully dry before powering the system up again.

-The components of the Firefly system must not be exposed to liquids or moisture of any kind (including the use of any cleaning agents).
+The components of the Firefly system must not be exposed to liquids or moisture of any kind.
 The only approved exception is cleaning of the glass surface of LCD touchscreens.